Lijiang April 2024 Trip with Mark Citsay

 From Chengdu to Xichang there is fast motorway - but from there the roads get smaller slower until you drive on tracks.

-Then in 2019 reports from Chinese photographers started come out about a remote Tibetan village in the very south west of Sichuan, where an enterprising local official had rediscovered the bird and had set up a feeding station.
+With sightings of Biet's dwindling to nearly zero, in 2019 came reports from Chinese photographers about a remote Tibetan village in the Muli area of South West Sichuan, where an enterprising local official had learned about the importance of the bird and set up a feeding station.

 During 2019 we made two visits to the site, which being in such a remote part of Sichuan is around 2 long days drive from Chengdu – or 3 more comfortable days if you take Xichang and Muli as stop offs.
 At the site you live at homestays – very simple, local style accommodation – but there is a shower, and your hosts are extremely friendly.
 The hide is around an hour and a half’s walk from a drop off point that’s a couple of kilometres from the accommodation – or you can go the whole way to the hide on the back of a motorbike.
 I’ve tried both and, with steep, thin, bumpy, muddy tracks that wind down into a deep valley, can truly testify that the bike ride ranks as an extreme birding experience.
 Almost at the journey’s end you are required to climb again – no bike can get up here - and on foot it takes a good 10 to 15 minutes slog to finally get to the hide.
 Although not extreme, a modicum of fitness is required to get to your bird.